aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 You can use `append_context` when you want to share data between your App and Router instances.
 Any data you share will be available via the `context` dictionary available in your App or Router context.

-???+ info
+???+ warning
-    For safety, we always clear any data available in the `context` dictionary after each invocation.
+    For safety, we clear the context after each invocation, except for async single resolvers.
+For these, use `app.context.clear()` before returning the function.

 ???+ tip
     This can also be useful for middlewares injecting contextual information before a request is processed.